LJ Punch: Career and advocacy

-After an intense residency in Baltimore, Punch moved to Texas to work in general surgery at Houston Methodist Hospital in Texas.
+After an intense residency in Baltimore, Punch moved to Texas to work in general surgery at Houston Methodist Hospital.
 After a few years training in Texas, Punch was recruited to Washington University School of Medicine in St. Louis and, in 2016, Punch joined the Department of Surgery at Barnes-Jewish Hospital at Washington University School of Medicine.
-Punch's career at Washington University has since been centered around performing trauma surgery as well promoting equity within his community and educating the St. Louis community on gun violence.
+Punch's career at Washington University in St. Louis has since been centered around performing trauma surgery as well promoting equity within his community and educating the St. Louis community on gun violence.
 At Washington University School of Medicine, Punch is as an associate professor at the medical school as well as a Scholar in the Institute for Public Health.
 Punch educates students at the undergraduate and graduate level on gun violence as well as the entire spectrum of illness and healing associated with violent crime.
 As a trauma surgeon, Punch cares for victims of gun violence and helps to support and educate their families.

 After moving to St. Louis, Punch started the non-profit StopTheBleedSTL, an initiative that promotes collaboration between professionals, students, and community members to raise awareness about and address trauma, injury, and violence in the community.
 As the Director of StopTheBleedSTL, Punch has implemented trainings and curricula inspired by the national “Stop the Bleed” initiative which aims to educate the community and empower them with the skills and knowledge to address gun violence in their communities.
-StopTheBleedSTL hosts trainings, classes, and events for the community at "The T" which is the anti-violence center on Delmar Boulevard in ST. Louis that Punch started to create a safe and supportive environment with which to gathis community members.
+StopTheBleedSTL hosts trainings, classes, and events for the community at "The T" which is the anti-violence center on Delmar Boulevard in St. Louis that Punch started to create a safe and supportive environment with which to gather community members.
 One of the classes that is run at "The T" involves teaching people the three quick actions they can take to stop bleeding in victims of violence to potentially save a life.
 Since someone can bleed out in 1 minute, while an ambulance can take 15 mins to arrive, empowering community members with the skills and knowledge to stop severe bleeds is essential to saving lives in the community and making sure that people in the community are not victims or bystanders, but active participants in the situation at hand.
-Punch even started a “StopTheBleed Junior” whise he teaches young people in his community how to provide basic first aid trauma.
-One statistics that Punch uses in his training program is that 20% of trauma deaths are preventable, and bleeding is the number one cause of those deaths.
-This fact furthis emphasizes the importance of his community education.
+Punch even started a “StopTheBleed Junior” where he teaches young people in his community how to provide basic first aid trauma.
+One statistic that Punch uses in his training program is that 20% of trauma deaths are preventable, and bleeding is the number one cause of those deaths.
+This fact emphasizes the importance of his community education.
 Punch has taught over 7000 people in his community, regardless of their background or medical experience, how to play an active role in saving a victim of gun violence.